curityio/twitter-authenticator/README.rst

 The source is very easy to compile.
 To do so from a shell, issue this command: ``mvn package``.

+This will place the package, along with the relevant dependencies, in the ``target/libs`` directory.

 Installation
 ~~~~~~~~~~~~

-To install this plug-in, either download a binary version available from the `releases section of this project's GitHub repository <https://github.com/curityio/twitter-authenticator/releases>`_ or compile it from source (as described above).
-If you compiled the plug-in from source, the package will be placed in the ``target`` subdirectory.
-The resulting JAR file or the one downloaded from GitHub needs to placed in the directory ``${IDSVR_HOME}/usr/share/plugins/twitter``.
-(The name of the last directory, ``twitter``, which is the plug-in group, is arbitrary and can be anything.)
+This plug-in can be either downloaded from the `releases section of this project's GitHub repository <https://github.com/curityio/twitter-authenticator/releases>`_ or compiled from source (as described above).

+In either case, to install the plugin, copy the plug-in jar and its dependencies to the ``${IDSVR_HOME}/usr/share/plugins/twitter`` directory (the name of the last directory, ``twitter``, which is the plug-in group, is arbitrary and can be anything).
 After doing so, the plug-in will become available as soon as the node is restarted.

 .. note::